frederic-mahe/mumu/README.md

 **mumu** uses C++20 features to make the code simpler, easier to maintain and to port to other systems.
-The downside is that using mumu requires a recent compiler and C++ libraries (GCC 10 or more recent, clang 17 or more recent).
+The downside is that using mumu requires a recent C++ compiler (GCC 10 or more recent, clang 17 or more recent).
 If your system only provides an older compiler, a recipe for a singularity/Apptainer/docker image is available.

 About the name of the project, *m* is simply the next letter after *l*, hence *mumu*.
 Any similarity to actual words is purely